Warranties

 Standard manufacturer’s warranty

-This warranty covers the products you purchase.
+This warranty covers the roofing products you purchase.
 Most shingles come with a basic limited lifetime warranty, which is the industry standard, and means your roof is warranted as long as you own your home.
 The definition of “limited” can vary depending on the manufacturer, which will affect the degree of protection you receive, so make sure you understand what your warranty covers.

 Contractor workmanship warranty